-For this reason, it is essential that we establish good turtle dove feeding and nesting habitat over turtle doves core UK breeding range in East Anglia and South-East England.
+For this reason, it is essential that we establish good turtle dove feeding and nesting habitat over the turtle dove’s core UK breeding range in East Anglia and South-East England.

-And this is where you can help turtle doves – by providing them with the feeding and nesting habitat they need.
+And this is where you can help turtle doves – by providing them with places to feed, nest and drink.

 How can I help turtle doves on my land?